RedPenguin101/RedPenguin101.github.io/markdown/posts/2022_10_02_PM_in_a_nutshell_take2.md

 An engineer should always be clear what the definition of done is for the task they are doing.
 If they don't have this, they will spin.
 They should always be aware of how that task they are doing connects to a broader goal.
-This allows focus _within_ the task, guiding implementation, and allows the engineer needs to select their next task in a decentralized but still coordinated way.
+This allows focus _within_ the task, guiding implementation, and allows the engineer to select their next task in a decentralized but still coordinated way.

 Make sure there are several 'levels' of goals, which can each provide context for the levels on either side of it.
 Define clear cycles of work, with defined outcomes.